zryska/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 To egress diagnositcs related data, configure a periodic egress endpoint and specify ```diagnostics``` as the NamespaceId in the periodic egress endpoint configuration.

-## Diagnostics produced by Edge System
+## Diagnostics produced by Edge Data Store

-Edge System produces the following diagnostics streams:
+Edge Data Store produces the following diagnostics streams:

 The Diagnostics.System dynamic type includes these values which are logged in a stream with the id System.Diagnostics.
-This diagnostic stream contains system level information related to the host platform that the Edge System is running on.
+This diagnostic stream contains system level information related to the host platform that the Edge Data Store is running on.

 | Type         | Property |  Description     |
 |--------|--------------|-----------------------------------|